swiftlang/swift-evolution/proposals/0300-continuation.md

 ) async throws -> T
 ```

+`withUnsafe*Continuation` will run its `operation` argument immediately in the
+task's current context, passing in a *continuation* value that can be
+used to resume the task.
+The `operation` function must arrange for the
+continuation to be resumed at some point in the future; after the `operation`
+function returns, the task is suspended.
+The task must then be brought out
+of the suspended state by invoking one of the continuation's `resume` methods.
-The `resume` methods immediately return control to the caller after
+Note that `resume` immediately returns control to the caller after transitioning
-transitioning the task out of its suspended state.
-The task itself does not
+the task out of its suspended state; The task itself does not actually resume
-actually resume execution until its executor reschedules it.
+execution until its executor reschedules it.
+The argument to
+`resume(returning:)` becomes the return value of `withUnsafe*Continuation`
+when the task resumes execution.
+With an `UnsafeThrowingContinuation`,
+`resume(throwing:)` can be used instead to make the task resume by propagating
+the given error.

-After invoking `withUnsafeContinuation`, the resume function must be
+After invoking `withUnsafeContinuation`, exactly one `resume` method must be
 called *exactly-once* on every execution path through the program.
 `Unsafe*Continuation` is an unsafe interface, so it is undefined behavior if
 a `resume` method is invoked on the same continuation more than once.
 The